 - The completed Medical Report Form for LPA Transactions

 You should therefore call ahead to inquire before making your way down.

 For banks, you may also need to bring a medical report obtained within the last 6 months.
 If the donor’s condition is permanent, you may not need a recent medical report if the latest medical report states the donor’s condition of permanently lacking mental capacity.

 3. The institution verifies the validity of the LPA

 Upon receiving the required documents, the institution will check with the OPG on whether the LPA is valid.

 If the LPA has been confirmed to be valid, the institution will allow you to carry out transactions on the donor’s behalf.

 The LPA is revoked in certain conditions outlined in section 15 of the Mental Capacity Act.
 Most importantly, where the donor recovers his mental capacity, he can revoke the LPA.

-Any person, such as a relative of the donor, may apply to the court to lift the LPA.
-The court has the power to revoke or lift the LPA, under the following conditions:
+Any person, such as a relative of the donor, may apply to the court to lift an LPA.
+The Singapore court has the power to revoke or lift the LPA, under the following conditions: